openstack-archive/fuel-docs/pages/planning-guide/monitoring/ceilometer-mongodb.rst

 the OpenStack Telemetry component.
 When enabled, Ceilometer collects and shares measurement data gathered from all OpenStack components.
-This data cam be used for monitoring and capacity planning purposes as well as for an alarming service.
+This data can be used for monitoring and capacity planning purposes as well as for an alarming service.
 Ceilometer's REST API can also provide data to external monitoring software